 - Finally, when shopping, be careful about giving out any personal information when it can be overheard, and cover the PIN pad when entering your number at checkout stands and ATMs.

-Taking these two shopping tips (okay, there are actually four), will save you a lot of holiday headaches and let you truly sing that carol within your heart!
+Taking these two shopping tips (okay, you knew I couldn’t stop at two, so there are actually four), will save you a lot of holiday headaches and let you truly sing that carol within your heart!
 On the third day of Christmas…